 Programming Examples

 Message blocks are to be deployed in the Main Routine of the COMMS_MSG program.
-This is part of a timed task that executes by default every second.
+This is part of a timed task that executes every second by default.
 The sequence counter logic is implemented on rung 0 of the routine.
 Whenever a message block is added or removed this rung must be modified so that the counter resets to 1 after reaching the maximum message block count.

 One message block should be deployed on each subsequent rung.
 Each rung should consist of two branches.
 The first branch should implement the message enable conditions, at minimum these are the global message enable tag SYS_MSG_ENB and the .PB_EN tag of the UDT.
 The second branch should implement the AOI.
 The Message_Sequence should be equal to the rung number, even if the block is configured for continuous execution.

 Continuous messaging should be avoided unless the application requires near real-time data from the target PLC.
-In the event that the delay between message block execution becomes excessive (approximately more than 30 seconds or 30 message blocks) then, with the approval of Halton Region, the period of the timed task should be decreased to accommodate for faster execution.
+If the delay between message block execution becomes excessive (approximately more than 30 seconds or 30 message blocks) then, with the approval of Halton Region, the period of the timed task should be decreased to accommodate for faster execution.

 Message Blocks cannot be members of UDTs and so must be created separate from the UDT.
 The default configuration of the message block is as follows